grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/configuration.md

 Ensure that you have appropriately configured the `GC_URL`, `GC_USER`, and `GC_PASSWORD` environment variables.

-## Exported fields

-`pyroscope.ebpf` does not export any fields that can be referenced by other components.

-## Component health

-`pyroscope.ebpf` is only reported as unhealthy if given an invalid configuration.

-## Debug information

-- `targets` currently tracked active targets.
-- `pid_cache` per process elf symbol tables and their sizes in symbols count.
-- `elf_cache` per build id and per same file symbol tables and their sizes in symbols count.

-## Debug metrics

-- `pyroscope_fanout_latency` (histogram): Write latency for sending to direct and indirect components.
-- `pyroscope_ebpf_active_targets` (gauge): Number of active targets the component tracks.
-- `pyroscope_ebpf_profiling_sessions_total` (counter): Number of profiling sessions completed.
-- `pyroscope_ebpf_profiling_sessions_failing_total` (counter): Number of profiling sessions failed.
-- `pyroscope_ebpf_pprofs_total` (counter): Number of pprof profiles collected by the ebpf component.

 ## Profile collecting behavior

 The `pyroscope.ebpf` component collects stack traces associated with a process running on the current host.